dstockhammer/zsh/README.md

         zsh

-    Alternatively, if you're already using `zsh` just reload your config:
+    Alternatively, if you're already using `zsh`, completely restart your shell.

-        source ~/.zshrc
+    (**Do not** just reload your config with `source ~/.zshrc`)

-6. Bonus: Update ohmyzsh and all themes/plugins:
+6. Update ohmyzsh and all themes/plugins:

-        git submodule update --recursive --remote
+        ./scripts/update-deps.sh

 ## Windows Terminal + WSL